metagenomics/denbi-nanopore-training/docs/basecalling/basecalling_1.rst

 Our dataset was generated using the FLO-MIN106 flowcell, and the LSK109 kit, so we can use the dna_r9.4.1_450bps_hac model.

+**Note:** You need to add ".cfg" to the model name in the command line or the basecaller exits with an error because the .cfg could not be found.

 Try to get the basecalling running, use the following optional arguments::